 The Overseas Highway is especially beautiful when the crowds are low in autumn (but do factor in its low for a reason as its hurricane season).
-Along the way, there are numerous attractions to explore, such as the John Pennekamp Coral Reef State Park and the Dry Tortugas National Park.
+Along the way, there are numerous attractions, such as the John Pennekamp Coral Reef State Park and the Dry Tortugas National Park.

 The Hana Highway is one of the most scenic drives in all of Hawaii.
-Winding its way through lush rainforests and along the rugged coastlines, the highway offers breathtaking views at every turn.
+Winding through lush rainforests and along the rugged coastlines, the highway offers breathtaking views at every turn.

 And while the drive can be challenging, it’s well worth the effort.
 Autumn is the perfect time to explore The Hana Highway, as the cool weather makes for ideal driving conditions.
 Plus, the colors of the changing leaves provide an added element of beauty to the already stunning scenery.

 The Natchez Trace Parkway is a scenic road that runs through Mississippi, Alabama, and Tennessee.
-The best time to take a road trip along the parkway is in the autumn, when the leaves are changing color.
+The best time to take a road trip along the parkway is in the autumn, when the leaves change color.

 During this time of year, the air is cool and crisp, and the views are simply stunning.
 The parkway is home to many different species of animals, so keep your eyes peeled for deer, wild turkeys, and other wildlife.

 There are also numerous historical sites along the route, so be sure to explore some ancient Native American mounds and villages.
-Before you leave the Bayou State, consider buying tickets for Mississippi music festivals.
+Before leaving Bayou State, consider buying tickets for Mississippi music festivals.
 It’s the only way to experience the best of jazz and Delta blues.

 7. Great River Road – Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, and Louisiana